JayaNeem/LogisticsShippingRates/README.md

 Licensing:
 Contributions are licensed.

-This is a Coursera practice project (Part 1 - GitHub UI)
+This is a Coursera Git and GitHub practice project (Part 1 - GitHub UI)